cs320-wisc/f21/p5/README.md

 Additional requirements:

-* don't do anything to read the entire data from the large zip to memory (`pd.read_csv` does this, so is not an option).
+* Don't do anything that will read the entire data from the large zip to memory (`pd.read_csv` does this, so is not an option).
 Looping over a `csv.reader` does not pull all the data into memory.
 * we recommend using Python's `sort` or `sorted`.
 If you want to use something else, you can, but if so, learn about "stable sorting" (https://www.quora.com/What-is-the-difference-between-a-stable-and-unstable-sort/answer/Rahul-Kumar-6717?ch=10&share=2f60372f&srid=2ByvL) and make sure whatever you use is stable, like the built-in Python sorting functions

 ## Part 3: `world`

-It should be possible to run `python3 main.py world small.zip world.svg` to produce an image named "world.svg" that looks something like this (check by opening it in your browser):
+It should be possible to run `python3 main.py world small.zip world.svg` to produce an image named "world.svg" that looks something like this (check by downloading and opening it in your browser):

 <img src="world.svg" width=800>